opengovsg/postmangovsg-guide/api-guide/getting-started/generate-your-api-key.md

 ## \[New] API Key Expiry and Rotation <a href="#coming-soon-api-key-expiry" id="coming-soon-api-key-expiry"></a>

-Since API keys need to be stored, passed around, and leveraged in the development of solutions that interact with our Postman system, there are opportunities for these API keys to be compromised.
+Since API keys need to be stored, passed around, and leveraged in the development of solutions that interact with our PostmanSG system, there are opportunities for these API keys to be compromised.
 API keys should be rotated to ensure that data cannot be accessed with an old key that might have been lost, cracked, or stolen.
 Rotating API keys will reduce the window of opportunity for an access key that is associated with a compromised or terminated account to be used.&#x20;

-At Postman, we have a hard-limit of 6 months for API key expiration, which means that any API keys that have been created more than 6 months from the current date is not usable anymore.
+At PostmanSG, we have a hard-limit of 6 months for API key expiration, which means that any API keys that have been created more than 6 months from the current date is not usable anymore.
 We encourage users to rotate API keys even more frequently if you can afford to.

 ### How to rotate an API key